//

 Netguru

-Netguru is a European software consultancy combining product design and engineering services across industries, including healthcare.
-In EHR-related contexts, it supports digital health platform development, system integrations, and cloud-based healthcare applications.
-The company emphasizes UX design and modern technology stacks, which can complement EHR environments that require user-facing innovation.
-Healthcare organizations seeking design-driven digital health solutions connected to EHR systems may engage this type of partner.
+Netguru is a European software consultancy founded in 2008, combining product design and engineering across industries including healthcare.
+In EHR-related contexts it supports digital health platforms, integrations, and cloud-based healthcare applications.

 Learn about our expertise in the industry and what we have to offer